Radiation Stay Time Calculator Skip to main content

 Assumptions

-• Dose rate is assumed constant throughout the stay time (no change in source position, distance, or shielding during the task).
+• Dose rate is assumed constant throughout the duration prompt (no change in source position, distance, shielding, or worker location during the task).

 • Dose is calculated as Rate x Time with no correction for dose rate fluctuations.

-• The dose limit entered is the total allowable dose for the period, reduced by any prior accumulated dose the user enters.
+• The dose-budget prompt entered is reduced by any prior accumulated dose prompt the user enters.

 • Whole-body dose (TEDE) is the default metric.
 Extremity and lens dose limits are not separately calculated.